anomaly/prestans-docs/source/data_adapters.rst

                 target_rest_instance=musicdb.rest.models.Band
             )

-If you are using ``AttributeFilters``, you should pass the filter along to the ``adapt_persistent_collection`` method enabling it to skip accessing that property all together.
+If you are using ``AttributeFilters``, you should pass the filter along to the adapter method enabling it to skip accessing that property all together.
 This can significantly reduce read stress on backends that support lazy loading properties:

 .. code-block:: python

+    # Collection of objects
     class BandCollection(musicdb.rest.handlers.Base):

         def get(self):